-- If the tyres are inflated at different pressures or if a tyre pressure is too low, this will increase tyre wear, negatively affecting vehicle stability and increasing braking distances. - If tyres are inflated at different pressures or a tyre pressure is too low, a tyre may be damaged and burst resulting in a loss of control of the vehicle. - The driver is responsible for ensuring that all of the vehicle tyres are correctly inflated to the right pressure.
-The recommended tyre pressure is indicated on the label ⇒ page 266. - The tyre monitoring system can only operate correctly if all of the tyres are inflated to the correct pressure when cold. - Driving with tyres at the wrong pressure can cause them damage and result in an accident.
-Ensure that the tyre pressures of all the tyres correspond to the vehicle load. - Before starting a journey, always inflate tyres to the correct pressure. - Tyres with insufficient pressure are subjected to more flexing.
+- $\bullet \;\;$ If the warning lamp $\ensuremath{\square}$ lights up, stop immediately and check the tyres. - If the tyres are inflated at different pressures or if a tyre pressure is too low, this will increase tyre wear, negatively affecting vehicle stability and increasing braking distances. - If tyres are inflated at different pressures or a tyre pressure is too low, a tyre may be damaged and burst resulting in a loss of control of the vehicle. - The driver is responsible for ensuring that all of the vehicle tyres are correctly inflated to the right pressure.
+The recommended tyre pressure is indicated on the label ⇒ page 265. - The tyre monitoring system can only operate correctly if all of the tyres are inflated to the correct pressure when cold. - Driving with tyres at the wrong pressure can cause them damage and result in an accident.
+Ensure that the tyre pressures of all the tyres correspond to the vehicle load. - .
+Before starting a journey, always inflate tyres to the correct pressure. - Tyres with insufficient pressure are subjected to more flexing.
 Due to this, the tyre could become excessively hot, causing tread separation and also tyre blow-out. - With an overloaded vehicle at high speed, the tyres can overheat and burst resulting in a loss of vehicle control.